edgelesssys/contrast/README.md

 echo $lbip
 ```

+Note: The workload certificate is a DNS wildcard certificate.
+curl's Subject Alternative Name (SAN) verification is not compatible with a full wildcard certificate, hence, with curl you need to skip the validation:

 ```sh
 curl -k "https://${lbip}:8443"
 ```

-The workload certificate is a DNS wildcard certificate.
-Therefore, SAN is expected to fail when accessing the workload via an IP address.
-On Azure, all load balancers automatically get ephemeral DNS entries, so either
-use that or configure DNS yourself.

-To validate the certificate locally, use `openssl`:
+To validate the certificate with the `mesh-root.pem` locally, use `openssl` instead:

 ```sh
 openssl s_client -showcerts -connect ${lbip}:443 </dev/null | sed -n -e '/-.BEGIN/,/-.END/ p' > certChain.pem